cyberxml/log4j-poc/README.md

 docker-compose build
 ```

-### Run
+### Run Web App Attack Demo

-1. Setup you docker listener in the first terminal
+1. Setup your docker listener in the first terminal
     1. `nc -lv 10.10.10.31 9001`
 1. Start the docker containers in a second terminal
     1. `docker-compose up`